 Speaking of bicycles...

 Move It and Lose It

 Losing fat is pretty straightforward: burn more calories than you consume.
-Losing a pound of fat means burning 3,500 calories more than you take in, which is best accomplished through a combination of diet and exercise.
+Losing a pound of fat means burning roughly 3,500 calories more than you take in, which is best accomplished through a combination of diet and exercise.
 The National Institutes of Health recommends 300 minutes of moderate aerobic activity per week, such as treadmill, jogging or stairs.

 So dieting is inevitable but it doesn't have to be torture and while there are numerous diets out there making outlandish promises that may actually work if you stick with them, the sticking with them part is indeed the sticking point.
 Find a diet that suits your lifestyle.
-However, according to a 2004 paper in the Journal of the International Society of Sports Medicine, there is some strong evidence that reducing carbs like bread and pasta in favor of vegetables and lean protein will make losing weight easier.
+However, according to a 2004 paper in the Journal of the International Society of Sports Nutrition, there is some strong evidence that reducing carbs like bread and pasta in favor of vegetables and lean protein will make losing weight easier.